Interaction Pattern Disentangling for Multi-Agent Reinforcement Learning: Introduction

 In this work, we thus propose \emph{interactiOn Pattern disenTangling}, abbreviated as OPT, to explicitly conduct interaction pattern disentangling for MARL.
-Unlike prior methods devoted to value decomposition while leaving latent interaction patterns entangled between entities, the proposed OPT disentangles not only the joint value function into agent-wise value functions for decentralized execution, but also the entity interactions into several \textit{interaction prototypes}.
+Unlike prior methods devoted to value decomposition while leaving latent interaction patterns entangled between entities, the proposed OPT disentangles the entity interactions into several \textit{interaction prototypes}.
 These prototypes reveal the latent behavior semantics to characterize the interaction patterns in different subgroup entities, which facilitates filtering the noisy interactions between irrelevant entities and thus improves the generalizability and interpretability.
 Technically, we adopt a sparse activation function with a contrastive disagreement objective function to extract both sparse and diverse interaction prototypes.
 To derive the final policy, we selectively recombine these prototypes by an aggregator with learnable weights, unweighting the irrelevant prototypes and emphasizing the important ones.
 Moreover, we propose to maximize the mutual information between the aggregation weights and the history behaviors to alleviate the training instability issue caused by the partial observability.
 To sum up, we make the following contributions in this work: \begin{itemize} \item We identify the entangled interaction problem in MARL, and introduce the interaction pattern disentangling task for cooperative MARL, a highly important ingredient for generalization yet largely overlooked by existing literature. \item We propose OPT, a novel disentangling method to decompose entity interactions into interaction prototypes.
-OPT not only enjoys stronger generalizability, but also exhibits higher interpretability with the disentangled interaction prototypes. \item Experiments conducted on several StarCraft II micromanagement and Predator-Prey benchmarks demonstrate that OPT yields significantly superior performance to state-of-the-art competitors. \end{itemize}
+OPT not only enjoys stronger generalizability, but also exhibits higher interpretability with the disentangled interaction prototypes. \item Experiments conducted on the StarCraft II micromanagement, Google Research Football and Predator-Prey benchmarks demonstrate that OPT yields significantly superior performance to state-of-the-art competitors. \end{itemize}

 The remainder of this manuscript is organized as follows.
 In Section~\ref{sec:relate}, we review some MARL topics highly related to this work.
 Then preliminaries of MARL are provided in Section~\ref{sec:background}.
 The proposed interaction pattern disentangling is provided in Section~\ref{sec:method}.
 Experimental results, including the benchmark comparison and ablation study, are presented in Section~\ref{sec:result}.
 Finally, we conclude this manuscript with some possible future works in Section~\ref{sec:conclusion}.